ArnoBidet/wanderways-doc/docs/backend/routes/game.md

  */
 interface Game {
   /**
-   * The id of the gamemode
+   * The id of the gamemod
    */
-  id_gamemode:string,
+  id_gamemod:string,
   /**
-   * The number of time the gamemode was played
+   * The number of time the gamemod was played
    */
   play_count: number
 }